ZeroRingWraith: Stealth threats in the system boot process

 • Pre-OS execution: Installs a malicious kernel or abuses Thunderbolt/PCIe for DMA memory access.

-• Invisible persistence: Resides in memory or firmware, with no disk artifacts.
+• Invisible persistence: Resides in memory or firmware, leaving no disk artifacts.

 Why it redefines modern defense